 Levator ani syndrome (LAS) is a musculoskeletal pain syndrome involving the pelvic floor, thought to be caused by spasm or scarring of the levator ani muscles.

-LAS is characterized by recurrent pain, pressure or discomfort in the region of the rectum, sacrum, and coccyx. ...
+Levator ani syndrome is characterised by recurrent pain, pressure or discomfort in the region of the rectum, sac...

 Locked-in syndrome is a condition that can occur as a result of a stroke involving the brainstem; the stroke damages the ventral brainstem, corresponding to the pyramidal bundles.